 - The grill is backed by a three year warranty which is on par with the industry leader, Traeger, and two years longer than you get with discount rival Pit Boss.

-If you are in the market for a new pellet grill then head over to Apollobox and check this bad boy out!
+Z Grills almost always has some good sales going on where they either discount the price of this grill or throw in a free cover, etc. If you are in the market for a new pellet grill then head over to Z Grills and check this guy out!

 Update 2020: I have had this grill for two years now and published a walk through review of how it has held up.